Skip to navigation Skip to content

 • Source - select SU1 from the dropdown list

-• Action code: this will auto-populate based on reason recorded unless 'OTHER' is recorded for reason for separation.
+• Action code: this will auto-populate based on the reason recorded, unless 'Other' is recorded for reason for separation.
 In these cases, the action code will have to be manually recorded.
 Note: valid values are RES for Restoration

 • Date of Effect: will default to date restored (RES)

-• Once coding is complete, select FINISH to finalise the guided procedure, and include comments within the Notes tab of the Cease Employment - Change of Circumstances activity advising:
+• Once coding is complete, select Finish to finalise the workflow, and include comments within the Notes tab of the Cease Employment - Change of Circumstances activity advising:

 • the reason for restoration, and